Surface Preparation And The Risk You’re Not Addressing

-You already do many of the essential steps to create the right concrete surface profile for your tile assembly: filling in cracks; cleaning away dirt, dust, chips, and other material remnants that create an uneven surface; and removing any surface obstruction that could impact bonding.
+You already do many essential steps to create the right concrete surface profile for your tile assembly: filling in cracks; cleaning away dirt, dust, chips, and other material remnants that create an uneven surface; and removing any surface obstruction that could impact bonding.

 But what about what’s lurking below the surface?

 There is always moisture in the concrete slab.
 If the concrete is new, it may not have had enough time to cure and dry.
-If the concrete is old, some of the damage you cleaned away could have been the sign of a bigger issue: excess moisture.
+If the concrete is old, some of the damage you cleaned away could have been a sign of a bigger issue: excess moisture.
 Signs like salt deposits or efflorescence could all be due to moisture issues.

 How does your surface prep take care of excess moisture in the concrete substrate?

 Concrete holds most of its moisture below the surface, and that’s the moisture that can kill your work.
 The only concrete moisture test that gets below the surface is an in-situ relative humidity (RH) test.
 Consequently, measuring the concrete moisture below the substrate surface with an RH test must be part of your surface prep routine.

 This excess moisture evaporates over time from the surface of the concrete.
 That’s why a surface moisture test can’t tell you the real moisture condition of the concrete.
 It only tests the surface and ignores all moisture waiting to evaporate over time.

 When the floor covering goes down, the moisture moves upwards and gets trapped under the low permeable finish installed on the surface.